 North Harper Creek Falls

-The trail slowly descends to river level and comes out at a great camp site near the base of the waterfall.
-This bottom drop is about 40' and you can't see the sliding part at all.
+Once across the creek at the top of the falls, the trail gradually descends for about 1/4 mile to river level and comes out at a great camp site near the base of the waterfall.
+You'll have to rock hop a bit to get up close to the falls, but it's a great place to enjoy a beautiful waterfall.
+This bottom drop is about 40' high, and from down here you can't see the sliding part at all.

 Not too far down the trail is Chestnut Cove Branch Falls.
-Cross the creek again back over to the left side and continue down creek.
+Get back on the trail, cross the creek again back over to the left side and continue down creek.
 Pass the left turn for trail #239 back up to FR464, then continue down along the falls which is another sliding cascade over rock face.
 The falls is actually on North Harper Creek - Chestnut Cove Branch comes in from the opposite side at the base of the falls.
+You'll have to wade in the pool to get the view in the second shot below.

 Chestnut Cove Branch Falls